Updated on 16 June 2021. Estimated reading time: over 12 minutes

 Data usage should be limited to what is necessary.
 The Regulation states that personal data shall be collected for "specified, explicit and legitimate purposes."

-It shall not be further processed "in a manner that is incompatible with those purposes."
+It shall not be further processed "in a manner incompatible with those purposes."

-This means that data protection will have to be designed to develop business processes for products and services to avoid the well-known "function creep" effect.
+Data protection must be designed to develop business processes for products and services to avoid the well-known "function creep" effect.

 With a clear focus on biometric data privacy

-For biometric security to work well, citizens' rights must be protected appropriately, and the data collected by private and public organizations are managed carefully and sensibly.
+For biometric security to work well, citizens' rights must be protected appropriately, and the data collected by private and public organizations must be managed carefully and sensibly.

 The new GDPR focuses primarily on biometrics, recognizing the technology's immense potential.